apigee/apigeelint/README.md

 apigeelint -s sampleProxy/apiproxy -f table.js -w existing-outputdir --quiet
 ```

-The `-w` option can point to an existing directory, in which case the output will be emitted to apigeeLint.json in that
+The `-w` option can point to an existing directory, in which case the output
+will be emitted to a file named apigeelint.out in that directory, in whatever
+format you specify.
+An existing file by that name will be overwritten.
+If the
-directory.
-Otherwise, the `-w` option is treated as the name of a file.
+`-w` option is not a directory, it is treated as the name of a file, and output
+is written there.

 If you do not also specify `--quiet` the report will go to both stdout and to the specified filesystem destination.